preeve9534/pdjr-skplugin-devantech/README.md

     Website: [www.robot-electronics.co.uk](https://www.robot-electronics.co.uk/)

-You can obtain a list of supported module product names by specifying the debug token "devantech:supporteThe following table lists the relay modules against which the plugin implementation was developed.
+You can obtain a list (in the Signal K log) of supported module product names by specifying the debug token "devantech:supporteddevices".

 |Relay module   |No of relays|Connection|Protocols|
 |:--------------|:----------:|:--------:|:-------:|